patternfly-kotlin/mvp/README.md

 ### Place Management

-To navigate between presenters and its views use place requests, and a place manager which is based on fritz2 [routing](https://docs.fritz2.dev/Routing.html).
+To navigate between presenters and its views use place requests, and the place manager which is based on fritz2 [routing](https://docs.fritz2.dev/Routing.html).

 A place request is a simple data class with a token and an optional map of parameters: